isomerpages/moe-eastspringsec/_school-information/School Canteen.md

 * [Application Form]()

-2. Attached the following documents together with the application form:
+2. Attach the following documents together with the application form:

 * Photocopy of the NRIC (front and back)